TypeStrong/typedoc-site/_guides/plugins.md

 # Plugins
 TypeDoc supports plugins using the ``--plugin`` flag.
-There are a number of community developed plugins availble for installation on npm.
+There are a number of community developed plugins available for installation on npm.
 Some suggested plugins include:

 * [Markdown](https://github.com/tgreyuk/typedoc-plugin-markdown) Render documentation as markdown
 * [External Module Name](https://github.com/christopherthielen/typedoc-plugin-external-module-name) - Set the name of TypeDoc external modules